 As we all know, the medical industry is heavily regulated.
 There are very good reasons for it but that doesn’t mean that effective marketing is out.
 Playing by the rules (or FDA regulations) shouldn’t mean that you can’t create amazing marketing campaigns with some spiffing new medical brochures.
-With a great medical brochure from PFL and direct mailing, you can spread the word to a wider audience about the newest and best advancements in your field or facility.
+With a great medical brochure from Printing for Less and direct mailing, you can spread the word to a wider audience about the newest and best advancements in your field or facility.

 Have a ton of information on a new procedure that you offer?
 Medical brochures are perfect for getting you message out there.
 But you should never sacrifice quality for quantity in your medical brochure design.
 Seize attention with something interesting, inspiring, or just eye-catching.
 Soothing blue borders and a stock image of a smiling doctor is done!
 There are tons of great medical brochure examples out there.
 Here are just a few.